jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
-*Why* must the union of two countable sets countable?
+*Why* must the union of two countable sets be countable?
 Back: The union of these two sets must have at most cardinality $\aleph_0 + \aleph_0 = \aleph_0$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1745875052483-->